The free agent rules explained after Sunderland suffer double injury blow

-Sunderland AFC transfer news: Free agent rules explained after double injury blow
+Can Sunderland sign free agents?
+The transfer rules explained after Ross Stewart injury

 Sunderland have been rocked by the news that Ross Stewart and Dennis Cirkin are facing an extended spell on the sidelines.